New Water Heater Regulations Mean The Time To Replace Is Now!

 There are a few exceptions to the new standard.
 Several of today’s high efficiency models are already compliant.
 Hybrid, high efficiency gas and electric models, tankless, and power vented water heaters are unaffected because they already meet the new efficiency regulations set by the DOE.

 For new construction projects, be sure to allow more space for the water heater to be installed.
 For retrofit or replacement projects, plan ahead.
-There’s still two weeks until these changes go into effect.
 The professionals at Tiger Plumbing Services recommend that if you are on the fence about a new or replacement water heater, to act now.
 Due to the new manufacturing requirements, prices of water heaters will begin to rise.
 In addition, you may have to relocate your water heater or downgrade in capacity because of the new size requirements.

 Industry statistics show that the average storage tank water heater lasts 10-15 years.
 If yours is at the outer edge of that life span, even if it is in good working order, this is a good time to consider replacing it now.
 In addition to paying more money in the years ahead, you will be forced to try out new technology that has been rushed into the marketplace and may well have a few bugs to be worked out.
 Also, water heaters compliant with the new standards will be larger and may not fit in the space your water heater now occupies, leading to more headaches.